 Understanding Process Cooling

-Lower temperature process cooling systems are used for a wide variety of applications such as lyopholization (freeze drying), liquid nitrogen freezers or heat exchangers, and MRI equipment, whose superconductor magnets must be cooled to -200c to -600c for maximum performance.
+Low-temperature process cooling systems are used in a wide variety of applications such as lyophilization, or freeze-drying, liquid nitrogen freezers or heat exchangers, and MRI equipment, whose superconductor magnets must be cooled to -200c to -600c for maximum performance.
 For ultra-low temperature requirements, cryogenic chiller technology, which uses liquid nitrogen or helium for cooling, is often used.
 Other uses for low- and ultra-low temperature process cooling include freezing food, blood and cell storage, and underground power transmission.
-These systems require specialty chillers, piping, instruments and insulation because of the extreme cold and its effects on materials.
+These systems require specialty chillers, piping, instruments, and insulation because of the extreme cold and its effects on materials.

-As opposed to comfort cooling, process and industrial cooling require an advanced skill set and understanding, not only for the differing temperatures and physics behind the technology, but for the refrigeration knowledge of low discharge and suction parameters required to achieve low temperatures.
+As opposed to comfort cooling, process cooling requires an advanced skill set and understanding, not only for the differing temperatures and physics behind the technology but for the refrigeration knowledge of low discharge and suction parameters required to achieve low temperatures.
 MSC got its start in process cooling for vapor recovery systems in the petrochemical industry over thirty-five years ago, and our technicians are exceptionally well-versed and experienced in this area.
-For more information about process cooling, please call MSC at 973-884-5000.